 - Under databases, click on MySQL databases

-Click on Add and on the next page, you need to give All privileges to MySQL user for accessing the database.
+Click on Add, on the next page, you need to give All privileges to MySQL user for accessing the database.
 Simply check all on the next page, and click on Make changes.

-This is it, now your newly created database is ready to be use for WordPress or any other self hosted platform you are using.
-As I mentioned above, the process of creating manual database will be the same on all cPanel hosting.
+This is it; now your newly created database is ready to be used for WordPress or any other self-hosted platform you are using.
+As I mentioned above, the process of creating a manual database will be the same on all cPanel hosting.
 If you are stuck or have any questions regarding the same, feel free to ask via comments.

 - How To Use A Free SSL Certificate With Bluehost Hosting